MaxLap/activerecord_where_assoc/README.md

 Rails 4.1 to 6.0 are supported with Ruby 2.1 to 2.7.
 Tested against SQLite3, PostgreSQL and MySQL.
+The gem only depends on the `activerecord` gem.

 Add this line to your application's Gemfile: